novikovalab/piawka/statistics.md

 A theta estimator based only on sites where the derived allele is at high frequency (DAF ≥ 2/3, i.e. REF count ≤ n/3).
 Same weight formula as `theta_low`.
 Requires a polarized VCF.

-Note: the description shown by `piawka list` for `theta_high` currently contains a copy-paste artefact from `theta_mid`; the actual frequency range computed by the code is DAF ≥ 2/3.

 **Literature**: [Achaz (2009) *Genetics* 183:249](https://doi.org/10.1534/genetics.109.104075).

 ---